 Be ready to negotiate.
 If the collection account remains on your files after a dispute, you still may have some leeway.
 Oftentimes, these debts will be past the statute of limitations to sue (a.k.a. time-barred debt).

-If that is the case, and the debt has not passed the reporting limit, you may be able to negotiate a pay for deletion – where you offer to pay a lesser amount in exchange for having the account removed from your credit profile.
+If that is the case, and the debt has not passed the reporting limit, you may be able to negotiate a pay for delete.
+This is where you offer to pay a lesser amount in exchange for having the account removed from your credit profile.

-Need help removing LVNV Funding collection accounts from your credit report?
+Need help removing LVNV Funding from your credit report?

 Because LVNV Funding has been known to take legal action against consumers in the past, we don’t recommend going it alone unless you have extensive experience handling collection disputes.